We have had the honor of hosting an amazing array of innovative thinkers and doers

+Catherine Gray is the Director of Impact Strategy Civic Engagement at the Minneapolis Foundation.
 She leads strategic grantmaking, advocacy, and partnerships to advance equity through civic participation.
 An expert in leadership development, she is known internationally for her previous work at The White House Project, an organization aimed at increasing the number of women in civic leadership.
 Catherine’s work is informed by her varied life experience as an entrepreneur and an innovator, an athlete and a filmmaker.

+Stephanie Hammes-Betti is Senior Vice President of Innovation Design for the U.S. Bank Innovation Group.
 She leads a team who are responsible for the development and execution of Innovation engagement programs to promote and grow Innovation talent with in the company.
 She and her team are also responsible for providing education on new trends, managing the U.S. Bank Innovation Community, the Innovator in Residence program and for collaborating with the lines of business on the piloting of new digital tools into their marketing programs.

 Bruce Lambrecht is currently the President of MTM Investments, a real estate and early stage investment company.
 He has both a corporate and entrepreneurial background and has extensive experience in taking an idea and following it through to execution and hopes to share that with the audience at the Innovation seminar.